chaoyi888/Setup-Reverse-Server-for-Raspberry-Pi/README.md

   3. then you should be able to login to the remote raspberry Pi via a central server without using Teamviewer or VNC_Server.
   4. But it's still good to have Teamviewer and VNC_Server in case of urgency.

 also please change the username to an appropiate user.

+## The SSH tunnel on the remote Raspberry Pi is always hanging there after a certain minutes inactive.
+The following steps can be taken so that the tunnel won't hang there
+## anymore.
+  1. In /etc/ssh/ssh_config, append the following two lines at the last.
+    @ sudo nano /etc/ssh/ssh_config
+    @ sudo /etc/init.d/ssh restart # restart
+    ServerAliveInterval 60
+    ServerAliveCountMax 10
+  2. In /etc/ssh/sshd_config, uncomment the following lines:
+    ClientAliveInterval 60
+    ClientAliveCountMax 10
+    TCPKeepAlive yes
+    Close and save the file, then restart sshd, e.g.:/etc/init.d/ssh restart or: service sshd restart
+  3. In my case, the SSH tunnel is never hanging there anymore.
+The reverse SSH connection from central server (AWS server) to the remote Raspberry Pi is always alive.